nathmo/SwissSpatialPlanningTextometricAnalysis/README.md

 I used the French and German module for the French and German dataset.

 From there I made a custom python script to process the data.

+First we compute some stat on the corpus then we filter it by scoring word positively or negatively if they are close the mobility concept by matching them using ContextMobilityWhiltelist.csv (word, score) with score being positive or negative if its related or not to the concept of mobility) we then plot the concept density histogram. then we cluster/apply a density threshold to only keep the relevant part of the dataset that are related to mobility and exclude the one that belong to other topics like energy. then on that subcorpus we fill a csv/table with the count per word for each lemmes (Accessibilité / Motilité/TempsChrono/TempsVecue) and for each document. we now have a matrix of vector per document that tell us how many hit we have for each word. the goal being to give the count per detailled concept (timeChrono, TempsVecue) but do the AFC on the whole concept (Time) to see if there is a difference between documents. since the word are matched between german and french we can even make a new CSV that merge the column of the french + german CSV for the time + mobility concept. then we can compute the AFC on the french Time csv + french mobilité csv + german time csv + german mobility csv + the merge time csv and the merged mobility csv.